Our Latest Pandemic Special Offers Take Me There X

 The text for an Orthodox, traditional, Jewish wedding is the standard Aramaic Ketubah text.
 Now this can differ for Sephardi weddings (Read more for this in our post 5 Things To Know About Sephardic Ketubah Texts) and Israeli weddings.
 For pretty much all Orthodox traditional weddings, the most halachically kosher, English would not be included.
 If this is something you want, we highly recommend you speak to your rabbi before ordering the ketubah.

-Four Seasons Ketubah photography by Luminous Weddings
+Four Seasons Ketubah by Jessica Kraft

 According to Chabad.org “It is not a ceremonial document of scripture or prayer.
 That is why it is written in Aramaic, the technical legal language of Talmudic law, rather than in Hebrew, the language of the “Song of Songs.””